Medicalisation

 Stub.
 On the mechanics and political economy of calling phenomena diseases, versus other classifications.

 Contested questions: Are the following phenomena best regarded through the lense of disease, or not?
 ADHD? depression? cognitive enhancement by nootropics?
 Personality disorders Transgender identities Sexual orientation?
 General weirdness?
 Treating things, even parts of things, as medical conditions can be stigmatising.
 But also, observationally speaking, it can motivate the apparatus of society to treat them.
+What are the trade-offs here?
+When is something best treated as a disease, and when as… something unremarkable?
+Or as a moral failing, which must be punished?

-One alternative seems to be classifying these sates as moral failings, which rarely seems helpful.
+One alternative seems to be classifying these states as moral failings, which rarely seems helpful.
 Are there universal principles we can find for this, or merely contingent attempts to solve for marginal improvements to the status quo?

 Why does classifying something as a disease make it more legitimate to treat it, whereas mere need to thrive does not?
 What are the status effects of calling something an illness versus a preference?
 I’m curious about the interaction with the great society, making disease legible and thus implicating it in e.g. the health care system.